Akkki28/SparseMax-Transformers/README.md

 ![sparseMax](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTCwhRmjTVO4PtsJ0zn4RWZAMmAZ5cy-haAaelP9NquTg&s)

-the ability to generate sparse probability distributions.
-This means it can assign high probabilities to a select few elements while driving the rest to zero is what differs SparsMax models from softmax as softmax can never output 0 probablities.
+The ability to generate sparse probability distributions is what differs SparsMax models from softmax as softmax can never output 0 probablities.
+This means it can assign high probabilities to a select few elements while driving the rest to zero.
 This can be beneficial when you want the model to focus on a limited number of relevant features or input aspects and not attend on others.